 Course A2

 Type of course Elective

-Name of lecturer Dr Torsten Duhme
+Name of lecturer Dr. Torsten Duhme

 Credits (ECTS) 4

 Contact hours per week 2

-Learning outcomes of the course • Professional competencies Students learn about the legal framework of IP-management: They are confronted with the main aspects of a successful IP strategy: the relevant IP- Rights (trademarks, patents and license agreements) will be introduced.
+Learning outcomes of the course Professional competencies Students learn about the legal framework of IP-management: They are confronted with the main aspects of a successful IP strategy: the relevant IP- Rights (trade marks, patents and license agreements) will be introduced.
 The main topics are the protection of trade marks, their duration and national and international registration.
 As far as patents are concerned the national and international patent system, the rights of the proprietor and the effects of patents are explained.
-The next part of the lecture deals with the creation and structure of license- agreements.
+The next part of the lecture deals with the creation and structure of license-agreements.

+Stand: 25/09/22 Academic year: 2022/ 2023 Study and Examination Regulations: 12.08.2020

+Methodological competencies

-• Methodological competencies The students should be able to create a successful IP strategy at the end of the course: They will be confronted with a case study containing several inventions they shall be able to protect.
+The students should be able to create a successful IP strategy at the end of the course: They will be confronted with a case study containing several inventions they shall be able to protect.
 They will be able at the end of the course to identify the correct type of protection for the intellectual property.

+Interdisciplinary competencies

-Interdisciplinary competencies Students will be able to identify the relations between technology and law.
+Students will be able to identify the relations between technology and law.
 They shall be able to connect technical with legal know-how as far as the protection of intellectual property is concerned.

-Personal and practical competencies Students should be able to interact in the IP-protection process between engineers on the one hand and lawyers on the other hand.
+Personal and practical competencies

+Students should be able to interact in the IP-protection process between engineers on the one hand and lawyers on the other hand.
 They should have the practical knowhow to combine innovation and legal protection.

-Key and social competencies Students should be able to interact with engineers and lawyers, understand the individual train of thought and develop strategies for the management of IP rights.
-Course-specific contributions to AoL competency goals (CG 2 - 6) • CG 2 introduced: Students deal with international entry modes by solving case studies on intellectual property rights and learn about cultural and national differences in the way IP issues are handled. • CG 3 reinforced: By analysing contract drafts, students learn to respect different legal frameworks and to find a sustainable trade-off between different stakeholder interests. • CG 4 reinforced: Students analyse contract drafts in international business transactions and learn how to guarantee worldwide protection of intellectual property rights by developing case-study based solutions.
-Content/ 1.Introduction to IP-Strategy indicative syllabus 2.Trademarks 3.Patents 4.License agreements 5.Civil Procedure and IP-Protection 6.Negotiating Contracts in IP-cases Innovation Teaching and learning methodology Lecture, cases, group work Indicative reading list Basic: Pila, Justine / Torremans, Paul, European Intellectual Property Law, 2016
+Key and social competencies

+Students should be able to interact with engineers and lawyers, understand the individual train of thought and develop strategies for the management of IP rights.

+- CG 2 introduced: Students deal with international entry modes by solving case studies on intellectual property rights and learn about cultural and national differences in the way IP issues are handled. - CG 3 reinforced: By analysing contract drafts, students learn to respect different legal frameworks and to find a sustainable trade-off between different stakeholder interests. - CG 4 reinforced: Students analyse contract drafts in international business transactions and learn how to guarantee worldwide protection of intellectual property rights by developing case-study based solutions.

+- 1.Introduction to IP-Strategy

+- 2.Trademarks

+- 3.Patents

+- 4.License agreements

+- 5. Civil Procedure and IP-Protection

+- 6. Negotiating Contracts in IP-cases Innovation

+Teaching and learning methodology

+Lecture, cases, group work

+Indicative reading list

+Basic:

+Pila, Justine / Torremans, Paul, European Intellectual Property Law, 2016